clrkio/vatsim-tips/1-rudder-pedal-ptt.md

 This will run a sample AutoHotKey script that makes a box next to your mouse that shows the joysticks you have connected, the axes they have, and the current value of the axes.

-It looks like this once it's running:
+It looks like this once it's running (red underline added):

 ![Joystick Test Script running](/1-rudder-pedal-ptt-1-joystick-test.png)